realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

        // Solution - you have to pick:
        // cog.Dog::makeSound(); // <-- You have to tell the compiler which one, which adds confusion.
-       // cog.Cat::makeSound(); // <-- Make sure you remember pick the right one!
+       // cog.Cat::makeSound(); // <-- Requires intimate knowledge of internal details everytime you use diamond inheritance.
     }

     // THIS IS *NOT* THE OUTPUT: